Springer Science+Business Media: Open access

 Springer is a member of the Open Access Scholarly Publishers Association.
 For some of its journals, Springer does not require its authors to transfer their copyrights, and allows them to decide whether their articles are published under an open-access license or in the traditional restricted licence model.
 While open-access publishing typically requires the author to pay a fee for copyright retention, this fee is sometimes covered by a third party.
 For example, a national institution in Poland allows authors to publish in open-access journals without incurring any personal cost but using public funds.

 Controversies

-In 1938, Springer-Verlag insisted that the journal Zentralblatt MATH adhere to Nazi principles.
-Tullio Levi-Civita, who was Jewish, was forced from the editorial board, and Otto Neugebauer resigned in protest along with most of the rest of the board.
+In 1938, Springer-Verlag was pressed to apply Nazi principles on the journal Zentralblatt MATH.
+Tullio Levi-Civita, who was Jewish, was forced out from the editorial board, and Otto Neugebauer resigned in protest along with most of the rest of the board.

 In 2014, it was revealed that 16 papers in conference proceedings published by Springer had been computer-generated using SCIgen.
 Springer subsequently retracted all papers from these proceedings.
 IEEE had removed more than 100 fake papers from its conference proceedings.

 In 2015, Springer retracted 64 papers from 10 of its journals it had published after a fraudulent peer review process was uncovered.